Welcome

 Germany and Nigeria: Bilateral relations

-Goethe-Institut Nigeria has been based in Lagos since 1962.
+The Goethe-Institut Nigeria has been based in Lagos since 1962.
 Enthusiasm about learning German is considerable.
-Many Nigerians are interested in Germany, and young people in particular are often eager to study there once they have learned the language.
+Many Nigerians are interested in Germany, and young people in particular are often eager to study in Germany.